pantheon-systems/documentation/source/_docs/guides/multisite/05-debug.md

 When you visit `mstest.dev` in your browser, you'll see the “Error establishing database connection” message.
 Essentially, WordPress displays an error message because it couldn't find the requested site in the `wp_blogs` table.

-Check out the [open WordPress.org Trac ticket](https://core.trac.wordpress.org/ticket/41424){.external} where this messaging message is being discussed, and will hopefully be improved in the future.
+Check out the [open WordPress.org Trac ticket](https://core.trac.wordpress.org/ticket/41424){.external} where this message is being discussed, and will hopefully be improved in the future.

 ### Error: “Site Not Found”